Why Does Anal Sex Make Me Wet?

 What’s less obvious is why anal sex can feel so good for people without prostates.
 With no additional erogenous organ to bump up the pleasure, what’s going on at the south end of the colons of women—and other people assigned female at birth—that can make it feel so good?
 And, to paraphrase Tessa, why can it make them “so historically soaked”?

 Often, these feelings can lead to what Goldstein referred to as a “whole-body high,” a slightly different sensation than the more localized pleasure produced by the vagina or clit.
-This high might be so intense for some people that the vagina revs up its lubrication production in response.
+This high might be so intense for some people that the vagina might become very wet in response.

 Likewise, anal penetration can activate a number of additional pleasure zones both within and around the vagina, each of which can cause the increased circulation and nerve stimulation needed for Tessa-level wetness.

 The anus contains just as many nerve endings as your fingertips or mouth and responds particularly well to light stretch and in-and-out movement.

 The first of these is the perineal sponge, a collection of nerves and erectile tissue found between the vaginal opening and the rectum.
 This area, which can be stimulated through the top of the rectum or the back wall of the vagina, is located about a thumb’s length in and engorges with blood during arousal.
 When it does, it ever-so-slightly compresses the lower third of the vagina, putting some pleasurable pressure on both the internal clitoris and the G-spot.
 When the G-spot is stimulated (either directly through the vagina or indirectly through the anus) and a person is aroused, a pair of glands known as the Skene’s glands release lubrication fluid into the vagina via two small ducts located on either side.
 The more aroused someone is and the more the G-spot and the surrounding area are stimulated, the more fluid these glands tend to release.
 In some cases, this can even lead to squirting.